singer-io/tap-asana/README.md

 2. Create the config file

    Create a JSON file called `config.json`.
-Its contents should look like:
+In case of using OAuth credentials its contents should look like:

 ```json
 {